 - Homologous Expression of the Caldicellulosiruptor bescii CelA Reveals that the Extracellular Protein Is Glycosylated (2015) Daehwan Chung, Jenna Young, Yannick J. Bomble, Todd A. Vander Wall, Joseph Groom, Michael E. Himmel, Janet Westpheling PLOS ONE | DOI:10.1371/journal.pone.0119508, 2015

 - Daehwan Chung, Minseok Cha and Janet Westpheling.
 (2014) Direct Conversion of Plant Biomass to Ethanol by Engineered Caldicellulosiruptor bescii.
 Proceedings of the National Academy of Sciences 2014 111 (24) 8931-8936; published ahead of print June 2, 2014, doi:10.1073/pnas.1402210111.

 - Joseph Groom, Daehwan Chung, Jenna Young and Janet Westpheling.
 (2014) Heterologous Complementation of a pyrF Deletion in Caldicellulosiruptor hydrothermalis Generates a New Host for the Analysis of Biomass Deconstruction.
-Biotechnology for Biofuels, in press.
+Biotechnology for Biofuels, Biotechnology for Biofuels, 7:132.

 - Cha, C., D. Chung, J. Elkins, A. Guss and J. Westpheling.
 2013.
 Metabolic Engineering of the Caldicellulosiruptor bescii Yields Increased Hydrogen Production from Lignocellulosic Biomass, Biotechnology for Biofuels, 6: 85. doi: 10.1186/1754-6834-6-85.